dioptra-io/fast-mda-traceroute/README.md

 fast-mda-traceroute --help
 ```

-Note that we do not yet provide ARM64 binary wheels for Caracal and Diamond-Miner.
-If you use such as a system (e.g. a
+**Apple Silicon:** we do not (yet) provide a macOS ARM64 binary wheel for Caracal and Diamond-Miner.
+If you use such as
-Raspberry Pi or an Apple M1-based machine) you must have a C++ compiler installed and the installation time might be a
+a system you must have a C++ compiler installed and the installation time might be a little longer (~5 minutes on a M1
-little longer (~5 minutes on a M1 MacBook Air).
+MacBook Air).

 ## Usage